Correspondents

 - Variant spellings: Hagerdon; Hagerdorn

-- Biography: Johanna Louisa Hagedorn was a friend of Mary Hamilton’s from court.
-In 1761, along with Elizabeth Juliana Schwellenberg, she accompanied (the soon to be) Queen Charlotte from Germany to England, for her wedding to King George III.
-From 1778 Hagedorn was the second Keeper of the Queen’s robes, still working alongside Schwellenberg.
+- Biography: Johanna Louisa Hagedorn was a friend of Mary Hamilton’s from Court.
+In 1761, along with Juliane Elisabeth Schwellenberg, she accompanied (the soon to be) Queen Charlotte from Mecklenburg-Strelitz (Germany) to England, for her wedding to King George III.
+From 1778 Hagedorn was the second Keeper of the Queen’s Robes, still working alongside Schwellenberg.
 Hagerdorn left the position in 1786 as she was unwell and her eyesight was deteriorating.
-Her successor, Frances Burney, was supposedly warned of the cruelty Schwellenberg displayed towards Hagedorn, and told Hagerdorn's poor eyesight was a result of Schwellenberg’s insistence that the windows stay down when they travelled together, no matter the weather conditions.
-Hagerdorn died in 1789.
+Her successor, Frances Burney, was supposedly warned of the cruelty Schwellenberg displayed towards Hagedorn, and was told Hagedorn's poor eyesight was a result of Schwellenberg’s insistence that the windows stay down when they travelled together, no matter the weather.
+Hagedorn died in 1789.

 - Project ID: JLH